-The Student Handbook is located online on the Medina County Career Center website (www.mcjvs.edu).
+The Student Handbook is located online on the Medina County Career Center website https://mcjvs.edu.
 If you would like a hard copy, please contact the high school office.

 To each Medina County Career Center student, we extend our best wishes for a rewarding school year.